Efficient Nonlinear Multiscale Prediction for Unseen Polycrystalline Textures via Self-Supervised Microstructure Pretraining: Results and Discussion

 Figure~\ref{fig:stiffness_training_curves} shows the evolution of the training and validation losses for the three stiffness components.
 Across all masking ratios, the fine-tuning process exhibits stable optimization behavior, with both losses decreasing consistently throughout training.
 A clear and systematic performance gap emerges when comparing pretrained models with the non-pretrained baseline.
 For all stiffness components and across all masking configurations, the pretrained models achieve substantially lower prediction errors than the model trained without pretraining.
 This result indicates that the latent representation learned during self-supervised pretraining provides an effective inductive structure for predicting texture-dependent elastic properties.

 A quantitative comparison of predictive accuracy is presented in Fig.~\ref{fig:FT_multi_Cs}, which reports the validation $R^2$ values for the three stiffness components.
 The baseline model trained from scratch achieves $R^2$ values below 0.09 across all components.
-Given that the dataset spans the entire texture hull, resulting in pronounced anisotropy and highly nontrivial stiffness variations, such limited performance is expected in the absence of informative prior structural representations.
+Given that the dataset spans the entire texture hull, resulting in pronounced anisotropy and large stiffness variations, such limited performance is expected in the absence of informative prior structural representations.

 In contrast, all pretrained configurations achieve substantially higher predictive accuracy, even under the data-limited conditions of this downstream task.
 Among them, the model pretrained with a masking ratio of 40\% attains the best overall performance, with validation $R^2$ values exceeding 0.8 for all three stiffness components.
-These results highlight the effectiveness of self-supervised pretraining in providing informative latent representations.
+These results show that self-supervised pretraining provides informative latent representations.

 In summary, three key observations can be drawn from these results.
 First, self-supervised pretraining yields latent representations that transfer effectively to elastic property prediction.
 Second, the masking ratio influences the expressiveness and utility of the learned embedding, leading to measurable differences in downstream accuracy.
-Third, the foundation-model pretraining strategy results in a substantial improvement in regression performance compared to models trained without pretraining, underscoring its importance for data-efficient microstructure--property learning.
+Third, pretraining substantially improves regression performance relative to models trained without it, which matters for data-efficient microstructure--property learning.